Next tour: No public dates at the moment.

 The three great epic novels set in and around Manchester are Magnolia Street (Louis Golding, 1932), Love on the Dole by Walter Greenwood (1933) and Fame is the Spur by Howard Spring (1940).
 Each is vast, sprawling and magnificent.
 A whole world lies within; a world of dingy streets, saloon bar pubs and noncomformist Pickwickian free traders supping in soot-begrimed chop houses.
-Forgotten classics each, which Penguin Classics may yet revive if New Manchester Walks’s Ed Glinert has anything to do with it.
+Forgotten classics each, which Penguin Classics may yet revive if New Manchester Walks’s Ed Glinert, who edited the Sherlock Holmes stories for Penguin Classics, has anything to do with it.

 But reading is for after the walk.
 On the Manchester literary tour Ed Glinert, Penguin author and editor of Penguin Classics’ Sherlock Holmes stories, will tell the stories of what these authors and more famous names like Charles Dickens, Elizabeth Gaskell and George Orwell got up to on the city’s streets.
 Take Orwell for instance.
 In February 1936 Britain’s greatest ever political writer made his only trip to Manchester.
 Then a struggling writer, researching what became The Road to Wigan Pier, he stopped off at St George’s House, at that time the YMCA building and local HQ of the Youth Hostel Association.